JoaoRodrigues/pbc_mindist/README.md

 and save the coordinates/topology separately.
 - Not tested on Windows/OSX
 - Compilation will fail without OpenMP (setup.py could use fixing...)

+## License
+Code is licensed under the open-source Apache License (version 2.0).
+See `LICENSE` for more details, but essentially, if you use it, just give credit and if you publish something with it, just add the URL of this repository in your Methods section.